San Lorenzo (restaurant): History and operations

 The basement was the most socially advantageous place to be seated.
 The best table to be seen at was the first table on the left of the stairs in the basement.
-To be seated in the balcony overlooking the bar was "tantamount to a social death announcement, SW3 style" according to William Cash.
+To be seated in the balcony overlooking the bar was "tantamount to a social death announcement, SW3 style" according to the writer William Cash.

 The decor was described as a cross between "a rather grand Thirties ocean liner, and a sunny Italian family restaurant".
 Favoured diners would receive a special panettone at Christmas and a silver San Lorenzo engraved matchbox.
 Photographs of children of diners were displayed in the cloakroom area.

 Lorenzo and Mara Berni were eventually appointed to the Italian Order of Merit for Labour.

-Mara Berni would inquire after diners astrological signs and attempt to divine their fortunes through her supposed physic abilities.
+Mara Berni would inquire after diners' astrological signs and attempt to divine their fortunes through her supposed psychic abilities.
 Saying in 1988 that she would " ... worry about people, I am intuitive and I look at their stars".

-Berni's daughter Marina inherited the restaurant upon her mother's death in 2012.
+Bernis' daughter, Marina, took over the restaurant upon her mother's death in 2012.
 Marina described the evolution of dietary habits in 2016 by describing diners as "... [ordering] far fewer desserts, and if they do, they tend to share.
 They rarely ask for butter, and they definitely drink less".
 She also said that prosecco was more popular than champagne and that the traditional rule of not drinking red wine with fish was no longer followed.
 Lorenzo Berni had long sought to promote prosecco over champagne.

-In 1986 the restaurant was decorated by Sasha Gebler, the son of the novelist Edna O'Brien.
+In 1986, the restaurant was decorated by Sasha Gebler, the son of the novelist Edna O'Brien.
 Artworks displayed in the restaurant in 1988 included "Babe Rainbow" by Peter Blake and an Andy Warhol painting from his Marilyn Monroe portfolio.
 The paintings of Jonathan Routh also decorated the restaurant.

 The heyday of the restaurant was the 1980s and 1990s.
 By the 2010s, it was perceived as outdated.
-In 1990 the restaurant expanding into the adjacent building.
-A shop was also opened selling Italian produce.
+In 1990, the restaurant expanded into the adjacent building.
+A shop was also opened, selling Italian produce.

-In 2016 San Lorenzo was named by HM Revenue and Customs as having underpaid 30 staff by almost £100,000 having used tips from customers to subsidize their wages.
+In 2016, San Lorenzo was named by HM Revenue and Customs as having underpaid thirty staff by almost £100,000, having used tips from customers to subsidize their wages.
 Lorenzo Berni was also expected to be fined almost £200,000.
 It was the worst company in Britain for paying staff less than the National Living Wage that year.

 San Lorenzo only accepted payment in cash and credit cards were not accepted.
 William Cash wrote that only accepting cash "[kept] out the tourists and expense-account lowlifes".
-Mara Berni claimed that the refusal to take cards was due to her umbrage at having being rejected by Diners Club shortly after the restaurant opened.
+Mara Berni claimed that the refusal to take cards was due to her umbrage at having been rejected by Diners Club shortly after the restaurant opened.

-In 2016 the restaurant was closed for renovations for several months and reopened in November of that year.
+In 2016, the restaurant was closed for renovations for several months and reopened in November of that year.
 San Lorenzo closed in 2022 as a result of the economic fallout of the COVID-19 pandemic in London.
-In July 2025 the building was occupied by squatters who described themselves as "a collective of individuals in a state of homelessness".
+In July 2025, the building was occupied by squatters who described themselves as "a collective of individuals in a state of homelessness".